TomNug/AdventOfCode2023/README.md

 # AdventOfCode2023
 My repository for my solutions for 2023's Advent of Code (https://adventofcode.com/).
 It is an advent calendar of programming problems.
 Problem descriptions have been copied into READMEs for convenience.
-They are not mind and belong to Advent of Code.
+They are not mine and belong to Advent of Code.

 # What I have learned
 ## Day 1 - Parsing strings for values of numeric words and characters